Takeoff, landing slot rules at airports likely to be restored: IATA

-Many countries have currently adopted either a partial or full waiver of the 80:20 slot rules, which requires airlines to fill at least 80 per cent of their slots or risk losing their allocation, an IATA Media Global Day revealed.
+Many countries have currently adopted either a partial or full waiver of the 80:20 slot rules, which requires airlines to fill at least 80% of their slots or risk losing their allocation, an IATA Media Global Day revealed.

 Malaysia has adopted a 50:50 slot rule following adverse impacts on demand as a result of the Covid-19 pandemic travel restrictions.